patrickenfuego/FFEncoder/README.md

 FFEncoder supports the following rate control options:

 - **Constant Rate Factor (CRF)** - CRF encoding targets a specific quality level throughout, and isn't concerned with file size.
-Lower CRF values will result in a higher perceived quality and bitrate
+Lower CRF values will result in a higher perceived quality and bitrate.
+For those familiar with Handbrake, this is essentially the same as `RF`
-  - For high quality encodes, CRF 17-18 is generally considered a good starting point
+  - For high quality encodes, CRF 17-19 is generally considered a good starting range.
   - If file size is more important than quality, CRF 20-23 is a good starting range
-- **Average Bitrate** - Average bitrate encoding targets a specific output file size, and isn't concerned with quality.
+- **Average Bitrate** (<u>Not</u> **Adaptive Bitrate**) - This is also sometimes referred to as Variable Constrained Bitrate encoding.
+Average bitrate encoding targets a specific output file size, and isn't concerned with quality.
 There are 2 varieties of ABR encoding that FFEncoder supports:
   - **1-Pass** - This option uses a single pass, and isn't aware of the complexities of future frames and can only be scaled based on the past.
 Lower quality than 2-pass, but faster
   - **2-Pass** - 2-Pass encoding uses a first pass to calculate bitrate distribution, which is then used to allocate bits more accurately on the second pass

+---

+## VMAF Comparison

+The script can compare two files using Netflix's [Video Multi-Method Assessment Fusion (VMAF)](https://github.com/Netflix/vmaf) as a quality measurement.
+Simply pass it a source via `-Source`/`-Reference` (aliases for `-InputPath`) and an encode via `-Encode`/`-Distorted` (aliases for `-OutputPath`) to begin comparison.
+The machine Learning model files are already provided, and Frames-Per-Second (FPS) and resolution are calculated automatically.

+Additionally, you may add `SSIM` and `PSNR` measurements as well during the same VMAF run using their respective switch parameters - see the table below.

 ---